What Is a Rug Pull In Cryptocurrency?

 2. Soft Pulls: Soft rug pulls, on the other hand, involve the developers dumping their crypto assets quickly.
 Dumping refers to selling off a large amount of tokens or assets in a short period, which can significantly devalue the remaining tokens held by other investors.
 While unethical, this behaviour may not be explicitly illegal or considered a criminal act like hard pulls.

-Soft pulls harm investors indirectly by reducing the value of their holdings, and while not as severe as hard pulls, they still leave investors at a loss.
+Soft pulls harm investors indirectly by reducing the value of their holdings.
+While not as severe as hard pulls, they still leave investors at a loss.

 Types of Rug Pulls